benlangfeld/cucumber-voip/README.md

 There is a huge list of things that need to be done in order for this project to be more useful:

 * Internal features should run against a known script for each scenario
-* It should be possible to configure a single URI as a global dial target (referenced as 'When I dial my app')
 * A whole bunch more step definitions need to be added
 * Generators should be provided for in-app and standalone usage
 * A boat-load of documentation is required on the following topics: